parsa011/EzLorem/README.md

 # What is new ?

+1.5.1 : Added more bug to fix later XD

-1.5.0 : some changes in code :D
+1.5.0 : some changes in code

 1.4.4 : added CDN